 If you sell your home within 5 years of purchase (or 3 years if purchased prior to 1 January 2016), there is a 13% tax on profits.
 Selling after 5 years there is no tax on profit.

-Getting a better deal when sending money to Russia
+Get a better deal for foreign transfers to Russia

 When sending money to Russia it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :